mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
+The functional aspect of the Anypoint Template is implemented on this XML, directed by two batch jobs that will be responsible for creations/updates of Customers and Accounts in both ways.
 The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
+1. Job executions are invoked from the trigger flows (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts or Accounts.
-2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
+2. From SAP to SFDC: during the Process stage, each SAP Customer will be mapped into an SFDC Account and matched by name with the existent ones in the SFDC instance.
+After that, the Account will be upserted to the SFDC instance.
-3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
+3. From SFDC to SAP: during the Process stage, all the information needed to upsert the Customer will be retrieved from the SAP instance, and then the original Account will be mapped into a SAP Customer to proceed with the upsert.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+4. Finally during the On Complete stage, the Anypoint Template will unlock the processing for allowing the other direction to be executed.